Ice Road Truckers season 5

 This is a list of Ice Road Truckers Season 5 episodes.
+There were 16 episodes, originally broadcast between June 5, 2011, and September 25, 2011.
+During the fifth season, the show returned to Canada, with filming on the ice roads of Manitoba.

+Locations

 The focus of this season is split between two locations.
 One group drives the Dalton Highway, moving freight between Fairbanks and Deadhorse with occasional side trips to Nuiqsut and Anchorage.
 Meanwhile, a second group transports loads between Winnipeg, Manitoba, and several remote communities over winter and ice roads.

 Returning drivers

 Debogorski and Rowland return to Canada, and Yemm (seasons 1 and 2) joins them for this season to drive the ice roads in Manitoba, Debogorski for First Nations Transport, and Rowland and Yemm for Polar Industries (also hauling loads for First Nations for the first eight episodes under a contract through Polar).
 For Carlile, Kelly and three other truckers haul freight on the Dalton, and Hall appears in two episodes to deliver heavy loads.
 Kromm returns to train rookie drivers, notably Redmon and Sieber, and later advises Lane Keator to fire Redmon.